jglovier/jglovier.github.io/README.md

 ### Older versions, and a bit of history

 I've been working on this site in various forms since around 2005.
 Initially it was just a customized Blogger page for a few years.
 Then, I designed and built the first version around 2008 after teaching myself to write HTML and CSS (and eventually some shoddy PHP).
 I launched the first version sometime around 2009.
 Ever since, I've been redesigning every few years.
-I've started keeping track of the older versions, which you can see here:
+I've republished the older verions as repo dumps and GH pages just for fun and posterity.

 - [2009 website](https://2009.joelglovier.com/) ([repo](https://github.com/jglovier/website-2009))
 - [2011 website](https://2011.joelglovier.com/) ([repo](https://github.com/jglovier/website-2011/))
 - [2013 website](https://2013.joelglovier.com/) ([repo](https://github.com/jglovier/website-2013/))